pdubz-sudo/dyno-matrix/README.md

 ### Quick wrap up of what I did
 I took FourSquare check-in and theft crime coordinates and placed them in NYC neighborhoods using GIS shapefiles.
-Cleaned and pre-processed the data.
-Created dynamic features from the research paper.
-At first it is sparse.
-Apply collaborative filtering to turn the sparse matrix to a dynamic dense matrix.
-Compare sparse vs dynamic matrix performance in the 4 ML models.
+The data was then cleaned and pre-processed;I found format errors and inconsistencies.
+At this point, the data matrix is a sparse matrix.
+Created dynamic features from the research paper by applying collaborative filtering to turn the sparse matrix to a dynamic dense matrix.
+Created training and test sets; crime is a rare event so the training data was under-sampled which can lead to loss of important data.
+Lastly, compared sparse vs dynamic and sparse standardized vs dynamic standardized dense matrix performance in the 4 ML models.
+5-Kfold cross-validation of the AUC was chosen as the evaluation metric.
 The whole process can be found in the dynamic-features-MASTER.ipynb notebook.
 The parameter settings in the notebook are the ones that performed the best.
-The script dynamic-features-MAIN.py runs the script with cleaned data files in pickle format.
+The script dynamic-features-MAIN.py, in the script directory, executes with cleaned data files in pickle format.
 To test how the script performs on other NYC neighborhoods, change the name of the neighborhood in the last function at the end of the script.

 ### Results
-Collaborative filtering improved AUC performace up to 5% after taking an after of 14 runs of 5-kfold cross-validation for the West Village neighborhood in NYC.
+Collaborative filtering improved AUC performace up to 5% for both features, non-standardized and standardized, after performing 14 runs of 5-kfold cross-validation for the West Village neighborhood in NYC.

 ### Installation Instrutions